-For the moment Heidre is merely a studio project, but they are also open for other aspects in the future.
+For the moment Heidre is merely a studio project, but they are also open for other prospects in the future.

 Rita the vocalist is married to Alf Petter who plays guitar and synth.
 Ingvild the pianist is married to Trond Edvard the bassist of the band.

-I got the opportunity to talk to Trond Edvard asking some questions about the band:
+I got the opportunity to talk to Trond Edvard and ask some questions about the band:

 “We honour God by playing these hymns.
 We are very fond of the old Scandinavian hymns that have deep lyrics and beautiful melodies.
 They address many aspects of life, and we want more to open their eyes to these.
 Some of the hymns are hundreds of years old, and on one of the hymns we do not know a copywriter.
 It is sung from generation to generation, until someone wrote it down in 1979.
 Like “I know a friend”.

-With complex guitar riffs, great bass and drums with metal beats, piano and female vocals this album should appeal to fans of Symphonic Metal.
-Lyrically psalms tend to be timeless and handle topics that refer to human life and in Christians living in any decade.
-And in this metal cover versions, a new generation can discover that God is timeless and has been there from the beginning of the humanity and will be till the end.
+With complex guitar riffs, great bass, and drums with metal beats, piano, and female vocals, this album should appeal to fans of symphonic metal.
+Lyrically, psalms tend to be timeless and handle topics that refer to human life and to Christians living in any decade.
+And in these metal cover versions, a new generation can discover that God is timeless and has been there from the beginning of the humanity and will be till the end.

-Asking Trond Edvard for their visions with this band he says :
+Asking Trond Edvard for their vision with this band, he says:

-The album was printed on CD in 300 copies and is nearly sold out as we speak, but still available at The Metal Onslaught, UK, Vision of God records, Nordic Mission, Norway and White Metalshop, Sweden.
+And with hymns or psalms presented like that on a Sunday, no one would call that church sleepy or boring!
+The album was printed on CD in 300 copies and is nearly sold out as we speak, but still available at The Metal Onslaught (UK), Vision of God records (USA), Nordic Mission (Norway) and White Metalshop (Sweden).
 The band is considering pressing vinyl, but it´s not decided by the moment of the release of this article.